codejonas1/objectDetection/README.md

 # objectDetection

-Object detection like a cars, peoples and bicyles with yolov8 and OpenCV
+Object detection - simple app to recognize cars, peoples and bicyles with yolov8 and OpenCV